openhwgroup/programs/README.md

 ### platform
 Information about the hardware and software of the physical platforms built to demonstrate the capabilities of the CORE-V cores.
 Coming soon.

+## Issues and Troubleshooting
+If you find any problems or issues with the documentation, please check out the [issue tracker](https://github.com/openhwgroup/core-v-docs/issues) and create a new issue if your problem is not yet tracked.

+## credits
+The flow, style, and parts of the content of the `CV32E40P User Manual` are based on the Ibex User Manual from [lowRISC](https://www.lowrisc.org).